USS Hannah: Fate

 According to legend, soon after Hannahs decommissioning, the schooner was towed to Lee's Wharf in Manchester, where its name was changed to Lynch.
 There, the vessel was restored to working condition by 7 carpenters over the course of 3 weeks.
-In March of 1777, Lynch was sent to France with congressional correspondence for Benjamin Franklin, who was there as U.S. Ambassador.
+In March 1777, Lynch was sent to France with congressional correspondence for Benjamin Franklin, who was there as U.S. Ambassador.
 Upon embarking on their journey back to the U.S., Lynch and its crew were captured by British ship HMS Foudroyant.
 Lynch was sold as a prize by the British and documentation indicates that the schooner was used as a merchant vessel thereafter.
 Most modern scholars however believe the ship was completely destroyed or at least damaged beyond repair, thus rendering the true fate of the ship unknown.
 While no imagery of the ship is known to exist, trading and fishing schooners like the model pictured above, as well as those painted below, are commonly thought to be accurate representations.